 2018 – 12 HUNTERS 12 BULLS

-6 day hunts guided 2×1 starting late September are $7,500 including lodging, meals and one caribou.
-A second caribou can be taken for an additional $3,500.
-Fall brown bear hunts take place on odd years, 2021/2023, and are $24,000 and a caribou can be added for $5,000.
+6 day hunts guided 2×1 starting late September are $10,000 including lodging, meals and one caribou.
+Fall brown bear hunts take place on odd years, 2021 and 2023, and are $24,000 and a caribou can be added for $5,000.

 Once the hunters are tagged out they are flown back to the comfortable main lodge, where they can fish for silver salmon, char and Dolly Varden at $350 per day, spinning gear and equipment will be provided, but fly fishermen must bring their own gear.